PaulDSheriff/PDSC-Tools/Readme.txt

 PDSC Developer Utilities v8
 =============================
-PDS Consulting has a set of tools that help you develop MVC or .NET MAUI applications for .NET 7+ quickly and easily.
+PDS Consulting has created a set of tools to help you develop WPF, MVC, or .NET MAUI applications for .NET 7+ quickly and easily.
 Within this utility are all of the tools you need to get started.

 Documentation
 -------------